Getting Started with Addue: Links And Linksets

 You can also see a live report on the clicks coming in through your freshly created Addue link in your Addue account.
 On your account main page, click on “Click History” under the Results section to see this:

 And that’s it for this tutorial.
-We’ll start learning more about each of Addue’s available rule types in the next tutorial, starting with IP-based country traffic routing.
-Traffic splitting rules themselves will be examined in more detail too, in a later tutorial.
+We’ll start learning more about each of Addue’s available link types in the next tutorial, starting with IP-based country traffic routing.
+Traffic splitting links themselves will be examined in more detail too, in a later tutorial.